kubevirt/community/design-proposals/vm-rollout-strategy/vm-rollout-strategy.md

 # Overview

-Today changes to a VM object (i.e. changing VM.spec.template) get applied, but only take effect upon the next restart - we call these pending changes “staged”.
+Today changes to a VM object (i.e. changing VM.spec.template) get applied, but only take effect upon the next restart - let's call these pending changes “staged”.
 This is a proposal to introduce a custer-level rollout strategy field to control how changes to the VM object will propagate to the VirtualMachineInstance object without interupting the workload.

 ## Motivation